Robust Output Regulation: Optimization-Based Synthesis and Event-Triggered Implementation: Problem Statement

-\item {\bf {Sampled-time event-based} emulation:} Given a prescribed series of measurement sampled-times, design a triggering mechanism to update the control along with a guaranteed precision of the desired output regulation~\eqref{eq.terminal}. \end{enumerate} \end{Prob} We start with {designing} a {continuous-time controller (Section~\ref{sec:Continuous Robust Control}) whose sampled-time redesign, or emulation, is considered in Section~\ref{sec:Triggered}}.
-It is worth noting that the viability of the sampled-time emulation reflects a certain robustness level of the continuous-time controller.
+We start with {designing} a {continuous-time controller (Section~\ref{sec:Continuous Robust Control}) whose sampled-time redesign, or emulation, is considered in Section~\ref{sec:Triggered}}.
+Note that the viability of the sampled-time emulation reflects a certain robustness level of the continuous-time controller.